benhowell/benhowell.github.com/_drafts/should-i-become-a-programmer-making-breaking-intrigue.md

 If you have an appreciation of:

  * Machinery, mechanics, electronics and/or technology whether that be from actual hands on hacking, modifying, repairing or fixing; or from a viewpoint of wonder and intrigue of their inner workings
- * Learning new skills or processes in order to achieve something, and in some cases caring more about the learning process than the actual end product that learning enables
+ * Learning new skills or processes in order to achieve something, and in some cases caring more about the learning process than the actual end product

 then programming may be for you.
 <br/>